 In addition to teaching, Sheila maintains a busy performing career.
 In her most recent appearance as a soprano soloist in Britten’s War Requiem with the Vancouver Symphony Orchestra, she was met with critical acclaim from Classical Voice North America’s David Gordon Duke: “The late Russian diva Galina Vishnevskaya’s inimitable sound informs the soprano writing, and the young Christie worked the part’s fierceness, defiance and almost hysterical intensity.”

 Before joining Vancouver Opera’s Yulanda M. Faris Young Artist Program, Sheila was a featured artist in the Georgia Straight’s Fall Arts Preview.
 As a member of the Young Artist Program, Sheila performed the title role in Gustav Holst’s Savitri and covered four main-stage roles including Tosca in Tosca, Lady Billows in Albert Herring, Donna Anna in Don Giovanni and Elisabetta in Don Carlo.

 Further highlights include the High Priestess in Aida and Giovanna in Rigoletto (Vancouver Opera), the soloist in An Evening in Roma (Vancouver Symphony Orchestra), Hanna Glawari in The Merry Widow (Burnaby Lyric Opera) and soprano soloist in Beethoven’s Symphony No. 9 (Vancouver Philharmonic Orchestra).
-Sheila is a long-standing member of the Vancouver Opera Chorus and often performs in Vancouver Opera’s community events.
+Sheila is a long-standing member of the Vancouver Opera Chorus and often performs in Vancouver Opera’s community outreach events.